satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 Just google:
 “QuinLED Dig Uno v3 DIGITAL LED controller”, which is also available with LAN and acrylic housing.
 Or “ABC!
 WLED Controller Board V43 (5-24V)", ‘Ethernet Adapter for WLED Controller’ and ‘Housing for WLED Boards’.
 The controllers are supplied with WLED.

-Quinled-dig-uno-v3-digital-led-controller:
+# Quinled-dig-uno-v3-digital-led-controller

 ![quinled-dig-uno-v3-digital-led-controller](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/66fc94af-7ecf-4a95-aca9-0390492be823)
 ![UNO V3](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/4a7c293d-b0b8-4895-93e8-e56d52f9c32f)

-ABC!
-WLED Controller Board+Ethernet_Adapter:
+# ABC!
+WLED Controller Board+Ethernet_Adapter

 ![ABC!
 WLED Controller Board+Ethernet_Adapter](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/5badd444-1380-4cbf-84b7-a49c69877e37)

 Cod.m Controller:
 ![cod m Controller](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/9005e953-ae30-4981-bed4-0fb36a019257)

-Level Shifter:
+# Level Shifter

 For those who do not use a ready-made LED controller with a built-in level shifter, I strongly recommend integrating a level shifter into the circuit.
 Since most LEDs need to be supplied with 5 volts, but the logic of the controller can only handle 3.2 volts, the direct DATA line should be connected via a level shifter.
 For testing purposes, you can temporarily install a 470 Ohm resistor on the DATA line and a 1000µF electrolytic capacitor on the 5 Volt+ and GND at the input of the LEDs.

 ![level shifter1](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/650c56c7-7c51-476a-a265-a1902e0c1f8b)

-Example Connection of various LED controllers:
+# Example Connection of various LED controllers

 Install HyperSerialPico firmware on controller:
 Unzip the firmware folder. (https://github.com/awawa-dev/HyperSerialPico/releases/) Take the appropriate file for your LED strip and transfer it to the controller in DFU mode.